 Anna Therese Day is an award-winning reporter, filmmaker, and social media researcher.
 In 2017, Day was recognized by Forbes Magazine as one of their 30 Under 30 in the Media Category.
-She is a 2016 Truman National Security Fellow, 2013 Fulbright Fellow, a 2012 United Nations Press Fellow, and was named one of Google Zeitgeist’s top 30 Great Young Minds of Our Time in 2011.
+She is a 2018 Atlantic Council Millennium Fellow, a 2016 Truman National Security Fellow, 2013 Fulbright Fellow, a 2012 United Nations Press Fellow, and was named one of Google Zeitgeist’s top 30 Great Young Minds of Our Time in 2011.
 The Shorty Awards for Social Media recognized her as one of the Top 10 journalists of the Year at their 2013 and 2014 awards.
 She was named a national finalist for Running Start's Emerging Young Leader 2015 Awards and selected as one of Mic.com's #Mic50 Millennial Leaders 2015 list.
 In 2015, Day became a global brand ambassador for Skype's "The Things We Can Do" English-language campaign.

 On the ground in Afghanistan, Bahrain, Brazil, Egypt, India, Israel, Jordan, Kiribati, Lebanon, Libya, Mexico, the Palestinian Territories, Syria, South Sudan, and Turkey, her coverage focuses on American foreign policy, women’s issues, and youth organizing.
 Her work has been featured in a variety of media outlets, including CNN, Al Jazeera English, CBS, and numerous print outlets, translated into Arabic, English, Hebrew, and Spanish.
 View her Selected Works here.